MicrosoftDocs/microsoft-authentication-library-for-go/msal-go/advanced/managed-identity.md

 ### Potential errors

-For more information on the potential errors returned from the server, see this list of [error code references](/entra/identity-platform/reference-error-codes)
+For more information on potential errors returned from the managed identity service, refer to the [list of error codes](/entra/identity-platform/reference-error-codes).